aminrj/aminrj.github.io/_posts/2026-03-08-rag-security-architecture.md

 These models evaluate semantic intent rather than surface patterns, catching exfiltration attempts that rephrase sensitive data in natural language.

-### Defense Layer 5: Embedding-Level Anomaly Detection (Strengthens Against Attack 1)
+### Defense layer 5: embedding-level anomaly detection (strengthens against attack 1)

 Text-level sanitization (Defense Layer 1) catches injection payloads with recognizable patterns, but knowledge base poisoning (Attack 1) operates at the semantic level.
 The poisoned financial documents contain no suspicious markers; they are grammatically correct, properly formatted, and use the same vocabulary as legitimate documents.
 Detection requires operating at the embedding level, where document similarity and clustering behavior reveal poisoning signals.